maganezf/maganezf/README.md

 🎓 Currently studying undergraduate at UFPB in Information Systems </br>
 👨‍💻 System's developer </br>
 🎯 Focusing on Front-End </br>
-👀 But with a eye on the Back-End too </br>
+👀 But a Back-end enthusiastic </br>
 ⚡ Technologies, UI-UX, Design, Science, Psychology, Games and others </br>

 ### You can find me on